 - 7 micrograms (mcg) of DFE folate

-All of the nutrients above are important for overall nutrition, and especially sacred during pregnancy.
-But let’s dive deeper into the benefits of these delicious tree nuts during pregnancy.
+All of the nutrients above are important for overall nutrition and optimum weight gain, and especially sacred during pregnancy.
+But let’s dive deeper into the nutritional benefits of these delicious tree nuts during pregnancy and if they can aid in a healthy pregnancy.

 The Benefits Of Eating Cashew Nuts During Pregnancy